Expose Concurrency Bugs With Thread Fuzzing

 For example, where two threads try to change shared data at the same time, leading to unpredictable system behavior.
 That is, multiple threads are in “a race” and different threads might win the race depending on non-deterministic events.

-Thread Fuzzing in LiveRecorder
+Thread Fuzzing in Undo

 Issues like these are difficult and time consuming to recreate and investigate.
-Thread Fuzzing can help capture them before they are released into production.
+Thread fuzzing can help capture them before they are released into production.

-• Thread Starvation (UNDO_tf=starve)
+• Thread starvation (UNDO_tf=starve)

 • Randomising thread slices (UNDO_tf=random)